Free cars for low income families

-Many low income families need an affordable or free car for work.
-Non-profit organizations, charities, and government agencies may be able to assist an individual with obtaining a car or truck, either a new or used automobile.
+Non-profit organizations, charities, and government agencies near you that are listed below may be able to provide help with obtaining a free automobile, either a car or truck.
+It will be either a new or used auto and it will help those families that can’t afford a car on their own.
 The programs available and transportation authorized is often provided for free or at a very low cost/interest rate to qualified applicants.

 The types of assistance will vary by organization.
 Some will make a low interest auto loan that a client can then use to buy their own car.
 Others will provide an individual access to a credit counselor or free financial counseling that will lead to the creation of a matched saving account.
 There are also charities that may just have a used car available that can be given to the family at no cost to them.
 The terms and conditions of each program will differ.